ibm-cloud-docs/cloud-object-storage/libraries/node.md

 * Legal hold identifier
 * Timestamp when legal hold applied

 If there are no legal holds on the object, an empty `LegalHoldSet` is returned.
-If there is no retention period specified on the object, a `404` error is returned.
+If no retention period is specified on the object, a `404` error is returned.

 ```js